novice9/MapReduce-Intro/README.md

 # MapReduce-Intro
 Real-world Big-Data problems with Hadoop MapReduce

-This repository covers several simple application with MapReduce in multi-node Hadoop cluster.
+This repository covers several simple application with MapReduce in a pseudo-distributed Hadoop cluster.

-The 4-node hadoop cluster is hosted by Udacity for courses

-Due to the file size limition (<25MB), only sample dataset is attached
+Due to the file size limition (up to 25MB, however each data file is greater than 200MB), only sample dataset is attached

 To upload dataset into Hadoop:

 % hadoop fs -mkdir input

-% hadoop fs -put "datafile"
+% hadoop fs -put input/datafile

 To run a job on Hadoop with MapReduce: